kibimon/activitymon/monstrpub-stats/README.md

  >  **Example:**
  >  An `rp:Attribute` might have the types `mon:Resistance` and `mon:Special` if its `rp:level` is intended to affect both offensive and defensive special behaviours.

-For cross-compatibility with other systems, all conforming MonStrPub servers **MUST** explicitly declare an additional `@type` of `rp:Attribute` on all attributes which have one of the Mon Attribute Types listed above.
+For cross-compatibility with other systems, all conforming MonStrPub servers **MUST** explicitly declare an additional `@type` of `rp:Attribute` on all objects which have one of the Mon Attribute Types listed above.

 ##  4. Stat Processing  ##